 Featured Track: Senor Blues

 From its forceful piano and drums intro to the funky ensemble melody, this one of the most captivating fusions of jazz and Latin music.
 Donald Byrd and Hank Mobley glide over the rhythm with a hipster’s ease.
 After a short “shout” chorus which became a Silver trademark, Horace locks up with Watkins and Hayes for a penetrating Latin-tinged solo.

 John Coltrane: Blue Train

 In 1956, the sublime quartet of John Coltrane, Kenny Drew, Paul Chambers and Philly Joe Jones recorded “Chamber’s Music” for a small West Coast label.
 A year later with Lee Morgan and Curtis Fuller added, Coltrane recorded his first great masterpiece.
-His compositions, “Blue Train,” “Moment’s Notice” and “Lazy Bird” have become jazz standards.
+His compositions, “Blue Train,” “Moment’s Notice” and “Lazy Bird” have become jazz standards and this is one of the best jazz albums of all time.
 The superbly executed and blended ensembles have a haunting quality and each solo is a memorable treasure.